 City Center is a congregate living facility which includes high risk individuals.
 As such, the process of post-pandemic reopening and the student guidelines outside of San Francisco Zen Center may be more restrictive than City and State mandates.

-Anyone applying to be a Guest Student must be fully vaccinated with one of the three FDA-approved vaccines: Pfizer, Moderna, or Johnson & Johnson.
+Anyone applying to be a Guest Student must be fully vaccinated with one of the following vaccines: Pfizer, Moderna, or Johnson & Johnson.
 One is considered fully vaccinated two weeks past the final (or only) vaccination shot.
 (If you are an international student who has not received one of these vaccines, but you would still like to join us for a guest student stay, please contact the guest student manager.)

 Currently, City Center is not open to the public for events such as Dharma talks and zazen.
 Residents may go into museums, restaurants, and stores as long as they follow the mask-use guidelines of the establishment.
 Though residents are not required to wear masks inside the temple, residents must wear masks when riding public transportation or going to medical appointments.

 Please contact the guest student manager to learn about the most current guidelines if you think this will impact your ability to participate in community life.

 Guest students participate in a hybrid program involving in-person and online guest student activities.
 The majority of activities take place in person including living and working in the temple, sitting zazen in the zendo, engaging in temple ceremonies, and taking meals in the dining room.
 For safety reasons other activities, such as classes and Dharma talks, take place online and students participate individually from their rooms.
 As the temple moves closer to full reopening, these online programs will take place in person.

 Please complete and submit the Guest Student Application Form.
 Ideally applicants will have an established Zen practice; however, this is not required.